 Brdo Castle and Estate

-The 16th-century Renaissance period Brdo Castle has been home to many aristocratic families and in modern times has welcomed diplomats, kings, and presidents.
+The 16th-century Renaissance period Brdo Castle has been home to many aristocratic families and has welcomed diplomats, kings, and presidents in modern times.
 Prince Paul of Yugoslavia, President Josip Broz Tito of Yugoslavia, Prince Edward VIII of the UK, President George W. Bush, Queen Elizabeth II, and Pope John Paul II, and President Vladimir Putin have all been hosted here.
-The castle is replete with paintings and sculptures by Slovenian artists, crystal chandeliers, furniture from different eras, ornamental rugs and a large library.
+The castle is replete with paintings and sculptures by Slovenian artists, crystal chandeliers, furniture from different eras, decorative rugs, and an extensive library.

 A stunning sight!
 This Renaissance fortress protrudes from the mouth of a karst cave on a 123-meter high cliff.
 Originally called Luegg in the 13th-century, you can find Predjamski Grad or Predjama Castle in Predjama Village.

 The ingenuously created castle is one of Slovenia’s important architectural marvels and is listed in the Guinness Book of Records.
-It now serves a museum that showcases life in the 16th-century with the rebel knight Erasmus; and in summer, tourists can also visit the bat cave under the castle.
-The castle that inspired George Martin, the writer of the series Game of Thrones is definitely worth a visit!
+It now serves as a museum that showcases life in the 16th-century with the rebel knight Erasmus, and in summer, tourists can also visit the bat cave under the castle.
+The castle that inspired George Martin, the writer of the series Game of Thrones, is definitely worth a visit!